Classroom to shelter

 ‘I’d love to go to uni and do social work so I can do something like Bianca does.
 I’d love to train police cadets in domestic violence; gives talks at high school and offer support groups to women like me.
 But first I have to be completely healed.’
 She laughs.
 ‘I’m almost there!’

 Bianca Peta runs a range of support programs and activities for women living with or leaving abusive relationships.
 She knows how difficult it can be for women to venture beyond the security that a shelter has to offer.

 ‘I talked to women in our domestic violence support groups about breaking the cycle of dependence, about trying TAFE and further education but for women worried about their safety, who are uncertain and full of self doubt, the idea of going to programs or courses in the general community can make them incredibly anxious.’

 Four years ago Bianca began exploring ways to bring education inside the shelters so women could learn in an environment where they felt secure.
-It was a process that involved investigating funding, building relationships and having lots of conversations with TAFE SA as well as women who had been victims of domestic violence.
+Biance investigated funding, built relationships and had lots of conversations with TAFE SA as well as women who had been victims of domestic violence.

 ‘So many said they wanted to improve the way they communicated with their families and children, and it was a skill that would help them re-establish their lives.’

 ‘Women’s Education TAFE SA with its emphasis on empowerment, confidence building and finance skills seemed the perfect fit.
 We chose a core subject in Certificate II in Women’s Education called Communicating Effectively for Women because it covered personal development, assertiveness training, positive self talk and identity and had an emphasis on self determination and self direction.
 It was a subject that enabled the women to build on what they had lost.